 Each year, the Nonpoint Source Program submits an Annual Report to EPA.
 This report includes information on all recently closed and currently open 319 implementation projects, and it describes State outcomes for the annual Nonpoint Source Management Plan milestones and goals.
-For more information, read the FY2018 SC Nonpoint Source Management Program Annual Report and the 2015-2019 SC Nonpoint Source Management Plan.

 South Carolina receives an annual grant allocation from EPA to address nonpoint source pollution as described in the state's NPS Management Plan.
 Along with regulatory efforts, DHEC passes a portion of these funds to organizations to implement watershed-based plans.
 These implementation grants are solicited periodically through a competitive process, and can be geared toward a variety of nonpoint source concerns that cannot be fully addressed through regulation.
 Projects engage organizations to install on-the-ground best management practices (BMPs) and do public education and outreach.
 Past and current project examples include septic repair/replacement, stream restoration, green infrastructure, conservation easements, agricultural BMPs, and more.
-To view past and current implementation projects, visit the Section 319 Nonpoint Source Implementation Grants page.
+View past and current implementation projects, on the Section 319 Nonpoint Source Implementation Grants page.

 Funds from the Section 319 program and the Clean Water State Revolving Fund (CWSRF) can be used in conjunction by public entities to implement best management practices to address nonpoint source pollution in South Carolina.
-For more information, read 319 Nonpoint Source and Clean Water State Revolving Fund Joint Funding Opportunities.

 DHEC also funds watershed-based plan development for areas where nonpoint source pollution affects surface waters and drinking water intakes.
 In these cases, DHEC periodically solicits proposals to develop source water protection watershed-based plans.
 The development of WBPs opens up additional funding opportunities in that watershed, including 319 implementation projects.
 For more information, visit the Watershed-Based Plan Development Grants page.